[Permission is granted to duplicate this article in its entirety,

 Nothing may be removed from this page including links to other pages.]

-The ultimate and perfect example of how to witness, teach, pray, etc. is always the Lord Jesus.
+Jesus love was reflected in everything he did and said.
+He is ultimate and perfect example of how to witness, teach, pray, etc. is always the Lord Jesus.
 There should never be even the slightest doubt about his perfect example in everything for one who professes to be a Christian.

 Jesus Love In Conflict